 Big Data will be the foundation for personalised healthcare, especially the application of algorithmic tools capable of converting raw data to large datasets.
 Therefore, it is possible to understand radiology data to gain insights into the medical problem.

-However, focussing big data applications on medical images will support the overall analytic process.
+However, focusing big data applications on medical images will support the analytic process.
 Big Data screening software tools are used to identify a region of interest.
 For example, these tools can evaluate the small changes in the parenchymal density by plotting multidimensional anatomical images.
 Furthermore, more complex applications can be performed using 3-D multiplanar reconstructions (MPR), volumetric rendering (VR), and curved planar reconstruction.

 |Connection||Radiology Departments must have robust networks between the imaging modalities CT, MRI, Ultrasound and Radiography.
 This is because the patients' data generated from these medical scanners is transferred into the Hospital Information System (HIS), Radiology Information System (RIS), Picture Archiving and Communication System (PACS).

 |Cloud||The cloud stores radiological data in remote servers and connects them to the hospital computers for fast access, processing, and distribution of large data.